 Space probes and proposals for new missions

 The Doppler tracking of Pioneer 10 & 11, during their travel to the outer solar system, did prove that the scientific analysis of navigation data of space probes could improve our knowledge of the gravity field at large distances, provided that the effect of non gravitational forces be properly controlled.
-An international collaboration investigated the Pioneer Anomaly under the auspices of the International Space Science Institute (ISSI, Bern) to recover and analyse the data with the purpose of characterizing in the best manner the significance of the observations.
-This had also led to define the relevant questions to be addressed by future missions.
+An international collaboration investigated the Pioneer Anomaly to recover and analyse the data with the purpose of characterizing in the best manner the significance of the observations and also to define the relevant questions for future missions.

 - Odyssey: a solar system mission, B Christophe, PH Andersen, JD Anderson, S Asmar, P Berio, O Bertolami, R Bingham, F Bondu, P Bouyer, S Bremer, JM Courty, H Dittus, B Foulon, P Gil, U Johann, JF Jordan, B Kent, C Laemmerzahl, A Levy, G Metris, O Olsen, J Paramos, JD Prestage, SV Progrebenko, E Rasel, A Rathke, S Reynaud, B Rievers, E Samain, TJ Sumner, S Theil, P Touboul, S Turyshev, P Vrancken, P Wolf, N Yu, Experimental Astronomy 23 529 (2009)